ntampellini/TSCoDe/README.md

 **NOTE: structures obtained from TSCoDe are not proper transition states (most of the times) but are often quite close.
 The program is intended to yield and rank poses, not TSs.
 In this way, the computational chemist can skip the error-prone phase of molecular embedding and proceed to the most appropriate higher-level calculation step.**

 ### Required packages and tools
 TSCoDe is written mostly in Python, with some libraries optionally boosted via Cython.
-It leverages the numpy library to do the linear algebra required to translate and rotate molecules, the OpenBabel software for performing force field optimization and the [ASE](https://github.com/rosswhitfield/ase) environment to perform a set of manipulation on the provided structures through the semiempirical [MOPAC2016](http://openmopac.net/MOPAC2016.html) calculator.
+It leverages the numpy library to do the linear algebra required to translate and rotate molecules, the OpenBabel software for performing force field optimization and the [ASE](https://github.com/rosswhitfield/ase) environment to perform a set of structure manipulations through the semiempirical [MOPAC2016](http://openmopac.net/MOPAC2016.html) calculator.
 While the former is free software, the latter is only free for academic use, and a license must be requested via the MOPAC website (see *Installation*).

 ## :green_circle: What the program can do (well)
-**Generate accurately spaced poses** for bimolecular and trimolecular transition states of organic molecules by various manipulations, including structural deformation.
+**Generate accurately spaced poses** for bimolecular and trimolecular transition states of organic molecules, also considering structural deformation.
 If a transition state is already in hand, the distance between reactive atoms can be specified, so as to obtain all the stereo/regioisomeric analogs with precise molecular spacings.
+TSCoDe is best suited for modelizations that involve many transition state regio- and stereoisomers, where the combination of reagents conformations is an important aspect in transition state building.
+The program yields many atomic arrangements that can be evaluated by the computational chemist, aiding them in exploring all conformational and regio/stereochemical reaction space.

 ## :yellow_circle: What the program can do (sometimes)
-**Infer differential NCIs** - After the poses generation, the program will try to infer the non-covalent interactions (NCIs) between all generated structures, and if a particular NCI is not shared by all of them, that is reported in the program output.
-I a particularly strong NCI is present only in a given TS, this can be a handy indicator of the source of selectivity in a given chemical reaction.
+**Infer differential NCIs** - After the poses generation, the program can be told to infer the non-covalent interactions (NCIs) between all generated structures (`NCI` keyword).
+If a particular NCI is not shared by all structures, that is reported.
+If a particularly strong NCI is present only in a few TSs, this function can be a handy tool for tracing the source of selectivity in a given chemical reaction.

-**Generate transition state structures** (semiempirical level) - After poses generation, these can be used to try to directly obtain transition state structures at the semiempirical level chosen.
+**Generate proper transition state structures** (semiempirical level) - After poses generation, these structures can be used to try to directly obtain transition state structures at the semiempirical level chosen.
 This is not a default behavior, and it is invoked by the `NEB` keyword.
 A climbing image nudged elastic band (CI-NEB) transition state search is performed after inferring both reagents and products for each individual pose.
 This entire process is of course challenging to automate completely, and can be prone to failures.
 Associative reactions, where two (or three) molecules are bound together (or strongly interacting) after the TS, with no additional species involved, tend to give good results.
 For example, cycloaddition reactions are great candidates while atom transfer reactions (*i.e.* epoxidations) are not.

 ## :red_circle: What the program cannot do
 **Perfectly replicate TS structures at high levels of theory** - As the program exploits MOPAC to perform calculations, final geometries arise from constrained optimizations at a semiempirical level of theory (default is PM7).
 They are therefore not granted to perfectly replicate higher-level calculations.
 However, constrained optimizations through external programs are meant to be used to refine these structures and obtain TSs.